rg-ird/TE_annotationrefinement/README.md

 # Results

-In TEAR_RESULTS atre the results of each step.
+In TEAR_RESULTS directory are the results of each step.
+The main results are:

--the final filtered .out
+-the final filtered .out file
 -the .tbl file
+-the .gff file
 -All graphics in PDF format, including the csv table of density.